 The genus Pseudonaja was included here due to their frequent conflict with humans (Welton et al. 2017), their reputation as an irritable species, and the presence of overt defensive behaviours (e.g. maintained elevated coiling) (Shine 1991).
 Interestingly, Pseudonaja snakes exhibited a largely dichotomous response to sound, whereby they either remained still or moved a large distance.
 This ‘all or nothing’ response aligns with previous work: when humans approached wild Eastern Brown Snakes in paddocks, about half of the time the snakes retreated and on most other occasions the snakes relied on crypsis (staying still) (Whitaker et al. 1999).

-The types of behaviours exhibited by the snakes depended on the presence of sound and the type of sound (S1, S2, and S3).
+In our study, the types of behaviours exhibited by the snakes depended on the presence of sound and the type of sound (S1, S2, and S3).
 Like Young & Anguiar (2002), we observed fewer tongue flicks overall in response to sound.
 One genus (Oxyuranus) significantly increased their likelihood of displaying defensive or cautious behaviors in response to sound (only to S2), suggesting an awareness and fear of that particular sound.
 Snakes in this genus are active foragers, travelling to find and pursue their prey; this likely results in greater risk of—and therefore trepidation for—encountering predators.
 Unfortunately, comparison of S2 (150–300Hz) to the frequencies of non-vocal sounds emitted by approaching predators (across various habitats) is unknown.